Food Waste & Hunger: We Can All Help

 You’ve probably heard a lot about it, but still aren’t sure what it means.
 Composting is the process of turning food and landscaping scraps into nutrient-rich soil/fertilizer.
 The idea is to return the nutrients that went into growing plants back to the soil to grow more plants.

-Let someone else do the work: the Miramar Landfill has a “Green Waste Recycling” program!
+Let us do the work for you!
+Or, take advantage of the Miramar Landfill’s “Green Waste Recycling” program!
 City of San Diego residents can drop off their yard waste, Christmas trees and unpainted lumber free of charge.

-Or, give it a try at home!
+Give it a try yourself at home!
 Composting can also be as small as a worm bin or pile in your yard.
 You can build your own bin (with plenty of ventilation) or San Diego offers a coupon voucher program.
 The Solana Center in Encinitas holds free composting classes and has many resources on recycling, composting and gardening, and water conservation.

 Waste Not Tip #5: Disposal.